August 7, 2020

 Pent Up Demand For Racing On Narragansett Bay

 Do people want to be able to get out of their houses and onto the water to race?
 You betcha that they do!
-The work that we did in the Spring to coordinate the efforts of all the clubs to figure out how to hold safe regattas, has paid off.
+The work that we did in the Spring to coordinate the efforts of all the clubs to figure out how to hold safe regattas has paid off.

 On the Junior side, we have been able to run essentially our normal schedule of events; three regattas each for Optis, 420s and Lasers.
-With the season half done, over 200 sailors have flocked to these events.
-To keep everyone healthy, these have been tow in regattas where the clubs transport the boats and sailors to the start area.
+With the season half over, more than 200 sailors have flocked to these events.
+To keep everyone healthy, these have been tow-in regattas where the clubs transport the boats and sailors to the start area.
 This eliminates all the congestion and chance of contagion at the normal beach launching area.
 It is actually a page from the 1960’s before trailering became popular when tow-ins were the norm.
 This method did make for some excitement after the first Opti regatta.
 A thunderstorm with heavy rain and wind came through for those going back to the East Greenwich area.
 The instructors got the kids into the fastest powerboats and hustled them safely home.
 They left the Optis with a few adults who sheltered behind Prudence Island until the storm passed.
 An eventful end to a very satisfying day of racing.

 For the two spinnaker classes, the legs were pretty short at around three miles each to help keep the crews on their toes.
 The start of the large spinnaker class with a dozen boats was very competitive and a hoot to watch.
-The crew on the 6000 pound sport boat had huge grins on their faces as they made a 35000 pound, 60 footer (and 4 others) bail out at the boat end just before the gun.
+The crew on the 6000-pound sport boat had huge grins on their faces as they made a 35000-pound, 60-footer (and 4 others) bail out at the boat end just before the gun.
 The crews on the affected boats did not look nearly as happy, but they soon made up ground.

 Large wind shifts, puffs, wakes from 100’ power boats and a building breeze topping out in the high teens rewarded good tactics and boat handling.
 This was especially true on the first leg, a beat out to Beavertail which is the point of land at the south end of the bay.
-Boats were fighting an adverse tide and nasty chop so most chose one side of the bay or the other.
+Boats were fighting an adverse tide and nasty chop, so most chose one side of the bay or the other.
 Those on the West side were doing best until the wind shifted 70 degrees to the south and the sea breeze filled in.
 End result was a dead heat as boats from either side rounded the first mark together.

 The legs turned into a succession of almost dead downwind then upwind courses.
-The downwind legs showcased the differences between sailing a planeing boat and a displacement boat.
-Time and again, a Melges 24 would come screaming in on a reach toward a Seguin 40 which was sailing with a symmetrical kite almost dead down.
+The downwind legs showcased the differences between sailing a planing boat and a displacement boat.
+Time and again, a Melges 24 would come screaming in on a reach toward a Seguin 40 which was sailing with a symmetrical kite almost dead downwind.
 The boats were dead even.
 The 24 would try to surf by to leeward, hit the wind shadow from the 40, lose her plane and stop!
 Try and try again but no luck.
 Finally the 40 had enough of being headed up and chose to slow slightly and duck behind the 24, missing her stern by six inches.
 Good, close racing even though the boats were vastly different.

 Racing ended in the middle of a very hot afternoon.
-What could be better after a day of competition than to wind up back at Ida for a cold drink on the deck.
+What could be better after a day of competition than to wind up back at Ida Lewis for a cold drink on the deck.
 It was good to see the host club accommodate the crowd with grace, safely and with good social distancing.
 A near perfect ending to a near perfect day.